COAzure/global-azure-boot-camp-2017/Containers/Session 1 - Hands On/readme.md

 Resource groups are a useful feature of Azure because they simplify the task of managing related resources.
 One of the most practical reasons to use resource groups is that deleting a resource group deletes all the resources it contains.
 Rather than delete those resources one by one, you can delete them all at once.

-> If you plan on doing Session 2 - Docker Orchestration and the Azure Container Service, you may want to skip this step instead of deleting and re-creating yourAzure Container Service.
+> If you plan on doing **Session 2 - Docker Orchestration and the Azure Container Service**, you may want to skip this step instead of deleting and re-creating yourAzure Container Service.

 In this exercise, you will delete the resource group created in [Exercise 2](#Exercise2) when you created the container service.
 Deleting the resource group deletes everything in it and prevents any further charges from being incurred for it.